From Sensoji Temple to Tokyo Skytree, Best Things to Do in Asakusa

 15. Sumida Park

 Sumida Park (隅田公園) is a public park situated along Sumida River.
-The riverfront park boasts an area of approx 80, 000 square meters on both sides of the river.
-The park can be accessed by 5 mins walk from Asakusa Station.
+The riverfront park boasts an area of approximately 80,000 square meters on both sides of the river.
+The park can be accessed by 5 minutes walk from Asakusa Station.
 Sumida Park is one of the most popular spots for cherry blossom viewing in Tokyo as there are about 700 cherry trees planted along the river.
 The cherry blossom festival is held annually in spring with light-up of the trees at night.

 More info: Sumida Park Cherry Blossoms